lweyajoe/alx-backend-python/0x00-python_variable_annotations/README.md

 * Code documentation: thanks to them, a developer reading type-annotated code (his own or someone else’s) will know exactly what type each variables is supposed to be.
 This helps reduce bugs and exceptions and accelerate the development cycle.
 * Linting and validation: code editors and continuous integration (CI) pipelines can be configured to automatically validate type-annotated code at build-time and catch bugs before they make it to production.

+# Resources

+## Read or watch:

+* Python 3 typing documentation
+* MyPy cheat sheet

+## Learning Objectives

+### General

+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+* Type annotations in Python 3
+* How you can use type annotations to specify function signatures and variable types
+* Duck typing
+* How to validate your code with mypy